 - 1. Practice Falls (IWWF 9.05/AWSA 11.04B): Under IWWF Rules, no practice falls are allowed.
 The handle throw rule is the same.
 Practice falls are only allowed in Class C. - 2.
 11,000 Point Runs (IWWF Rule 24) Any trick score over 11,000 points that is submitted to the Ranking List must be either a) performed in a "Record Capability" competition or b) performed in a "Ranking List" competition and be ratified by a three-judge panel appointed by the World Waterski Council. - 3.
 Six Flips (IWWF 9.21g/AWSA Not Applicable): IWWF limits the number of scored flips to six and AWSA does not in Class C. A skier may attempt more than six flips under IWWF but only the highest scoring six will be scored. - 4.
 Rerides (IWWF Rule 12/AWSA 11.10) In some circumstances AWSA allows the skier to reride both passes when the first pass is affected.
-If there is more than a 10- minute delay, the skier may receive an unscored warmup pass.
 IWWF only allows rerides on the pass or passes affected.
 (See Rule 11.10 for time constraint options)